Skip to main content

 The Solution: Cowboy

 Cowboy imports the actor model into a blockchain to provide a native, unified platform for autonomous agents.
 Every application is a set of actors; each actor is a Python program with deterministic execution, a persistent key/value store, and a mailbox.
 The chain delivers messages and timers, enforces resource limits, and commits state transitions in blocks.
-For work that cannot or should not run on-chain, Cowboy exposes a native market where Runners execute jobs off-chain and post verifiable results.
+For work that cannot or should not run on-chain, Cowboy exposes a native market where Runners execute jobs off-chain and post verifiable results — and a set of chain-governed off-chain services (CBFS, CBSS, CBQS) that give applications durable storage, secrets, and coordination without surrendering ownership to any single operator.
 This document explains the architectural decisions and trade-offs that shape Cowboy’s design.
-For complete technical specifications, see the Technical Whitepaper.

 Key Innovations in Cowboy

 General‑purpose chains struggle with data‑hungry, latency‑sensitive apps.
-Cowboy makes actors and verifiable off‑chain compute native through four key innovations:
+Cowboy makes actors and verifiable off‑chain compute native through five key innovations:

 • Deterministic Python Actors: A sandboxed Python VM with mailbox messaging, reentrancy (depth‑capped), and first-class support for the world’s most popular programming language.